EUCAIM/Glossary/2-Glossary.md

 The team in Work Package 2 working on setting up the EUCAIM training platform as well as conceptualising the training environment and developing the training materials.

+### Training, communication and outreach unit

+Team responsible for designing and implementing training programs for the users and participants of the project.
+Additionally, it handles internal and external communication, promoting the dissemination of the project's progress and results.
+This unit works to increase EUCAIM's visibility, foster collaboration among stakeholders, and ensure that information and resources are accessible and understandable to all involved, including the scientific and medical community and the general public.

 ### Transparent liability status

 Clarity and visibility of the legal and ethical responsibilities related to the use of data, technologies, and processes within the project.
 This concept ensures that all parties involved, from researchers to end users, clearly understand who is responsible for what in the event of issues, errors, or regulatory violations. [[44]](3-References.md#ref-44)